polterguy/magic.data.cql/README.md

          and created is not null
          and content is not null
    primary key((tenant, cloudlet), content, day, created) with clustering order by (content asc, day desc, created desc);

-create materialized view log_type_view as select * from log
-      where tenant is not null
-         and cloudlet is not null
-         and day is not null
-         and created is not null
-         and type is not null
-   primary key((tenant, cloudlet), type, day, created);
 ```

 **Notice** - The above setting for TTL implies log items will be automatically deleted after 7 days,